effector/patronum/variant/readme.md

 ---

-Here is an example of switching store value
+And here is an example of switching the store value with `variant` by triggering `nextPage`:

 ```js
 variant({